-10. Applicant Disclosure and Justification - DOJ High Risk Grantees7 information, to determine whether it will consider or select the application for an award under this solicitation.
+10. Applicant Disclosure and Justification - DOJ High Risk Grantees8 (if applicable)

+An applicant that is designated as a DOJ High Risk Grantee is to submit in GMS, as a separate attachment to its application, information that OJP will use, among other pertinent information, to determine whether it will consider or select the application for an award under this solicitation.
 The file should be named "DOJ High Risk Grantee Applicant Disclosure and Justification."
-(See, also, Application Review Information, for a brief discussion of how such information may considered in the application review process.)
+(See, also, "Review Process," below, under Section E. Application Review Information, for a brief discussion of how such information may considered in the application review process.)